Zarr core specification (version 3.0)#

 An array is divided into a set of chunks, where each chunk is a hyperrectangle defined by a tuple of intervals, one for each dimension of the array.
 The chunk shape is the tuple of interval lengths, and the chunk size (i.e., number of elements contained within the chunk) is the product of its interval lengths.

-The chunk shape elements are non-zero when the corresponding dimensions of the arrays are of non-zero length.
+The chunk shape elements are non-zero when the corresponding dimensions of the arrays have non-zero length.

 Grid